sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

   a dimension can be null
 * a contiguous array: it represents all the values

-This definition do not includes *strides* or the possibility to define a part of a tensor based on an existing tensor.
-An ONNX tensor is a dense full array.
+This definition do not include *strides* or the possibility to define a view of a tensor based on an existing tensor.
+An ONNX tensor is a dense full array with no strides.

 Element Type
 ~~~~~~~~~~~~